Prenuptial Agreement Legal Support In Lithonia, Georgia

 - Determining how property and income accumulated during the marriage will be divided by the couple

-A prenuptial agreement CANNOT cover the following issues:
+A prenup can not cover the following issues:

 - Eliminating a spouse’s responsibility to pay any debt or liability incurred at the date of the marriage itself